Saturday, 20 March 2010

 Quality circles have the advantage of continuity; the circle remains intact from project to project.

-Japan in 1962, and Kaoru Ishikawa has been credited with their creation.
+Quality circles were first established in Japan in 1962, and Kaoru Ishikawa has been credited with their creation.
 The movement in Japan was coordinated by the Japanese Union of Scientists and Engineers (JUSE).

 The use of quality circles then spread beyond Japan.
 Quality circles have been implemented even in educational sectors in India and QCFI (Quality Circle Forum of India) is promoting such activities.